 To enter the dynamic template configuration mode, run dynamic-template command in the global configuration mode.

 Under the dynamic template configuration mode, only the egress and ingress keywords are displayed.

 For packet filtering applications using the ipv4/ipv6 access-group command, packet counters are maintained in hardware for each direction.
 If an access group is used on multiple interfaces in the same direction, then packets are counted for each interface that has the hardware-count argument enabled.

-If the specified access list does not exist, all packets are
+If the specified access list does not exist, all packets are passed.

-By default, the unique or per-interface ACL statistics are
+By default, the unique or per-interface ACL statistics are disabled.

 This is an example of the show access-lists command: